Falmer Stadium at night, home of Brighton & Hove Albion FC

 Inside the Stadium

 Gates typically open 90 minutes before kickoff.
-The North Stand leads the singing, with 'Sussex by the Sea' and other anthems creating vibrant atmosphere.
+The North Stand leads the singing, with 'Sussex by the Sea' — adopted from the regimental march of the Royal Sussex Regiment — booming around the ground in the minutes before kickoff and an extensive collection of De Zerbi-era European chants now in regular rotation.
 The compact, modern design means sound carries well between stands.
-The South Downs backdrop adds a unique visual element to the matchday experience.
+The South Downs backdrop, especially under floodlights, adds a unique visual element to the matchday experience.

 Food & Drink

-Concessions offer traditional matchday fare plus some local options.
+Concessions offer traditional matchday fare plus some local options including Harveys Sussex bitter on the concourse pours.
 Expect £4-6 for food items and £5-6 for drinks.
 Quality is above average for Premier League venues.
-Dick's Bar offers pre-match and post-match options.
+Dick's Bar offers pre-match and post-match options including views over the Downs.

 After the Match

 International Visitor Tips: Brighton is easily reached from London (60 minutes by train from Victoria or London Bridge) and has excellent connections to Gatwick Airport (30 minutes).
-The city is famous for its beach, Royal Pavilion, and vibrant LGBTQ+ scene.
-Combine football with exploring this unique seaside city.
+The city is famous for its Royal Pavilion — George IV's Indo-Saracenic seaside palace and one of England's most unusual buildings — the i360 viewing tower, the historic Brighton Pier, and the Lanes antique-shopping warren.
+Combine football with exploring one of England's most distinctive cities.

 Getting There